 E-mail is an authorized means of communication for academic and administrative purposes within Dalhousie University and NSAC.
 All students will be assigned an official e-mail address by both Dalhousie University and NSAC.
 Both the Dalhousie University and NSAC e-mail addresses will remain in effect while the student remains a student.
-These e-mail addresses will be used for communication with students regarding all academic and administrative matters.
+NSAC now allows students to maintain their @nsac.ca e-mail address after they graduate as a service to our newest alumni.
+This means that students will be able to access their NSAC e-mail addresses will be used for communication with students regarding all academic and administrative matters.
 Any redirection of e-mail will be at the student's own risk.
 Each student is expected to check both his or her official NSAC and Dalhousie University e-mail addresses frequently in order to stay current with program communications.